rjsylvia/COSC-473/README.md

 - [ ] Import IUP Campus Events and Sports News using a RSS feed from the IUP website.

-- [ ] Use IP address to determine what CSV file to read for class schedule section. **(Update 4/1) This feature is will be tested before our next meeting on 4/7.**
+- [ ] Use IP address to determine what CSV file to read for class schedule section. **(Update 4/1) This feature will be tested before our next meeting on 4/7.**

 - [x] Change the reload for getting the weather from 3 min to 30 min.
 This has been changed (not currently in repo).

 - [x] Change the weather to display nothing if an error comes back and report the error to the console instead.
-After receiving an error, set to try and retrieve the weather again.
+After receiving an error, set to try and retrieve the weather again after 5 seconds (to avoid constant loading if multiple failures).
 This has been changed (not currently in repo).

 - [ ] Add a refresh feature for the COSC Events & Tutoring, in case information is added during runtime.